Skip to main content

 You may notice that we have mounted the /var/run/docker.sock into the container.
 It is because the act runner will run jobs in docker containers, so it needs to communicate with the docker daemon.
 As mentioned, you can remove it if you want to run jobs in the host directly.
 To be clear, the "host" actually means the container which is running the act runner now, instead of the host machine.

-Set up the runner using docker compose
+Start the runner using docker compose

 You could also set up the runner using the following docker-compose.yml: